Thomas Pigott (Bedfordshire MP)

 Thomas Pigott (c.
 1526 – 1579) was an English politician.

 Career

+Thomas Pigott of Doddershall was born to Francis Pigott, son of Thomas Pigott (b.
+1478) and Agnes Forster.
+Through his grandfather, he was half-cousin to MP Thomas Pigott (Aylesbury MP), grandson of Lady Maud Parr.

-Thomas Pigott of Doddershall was High Sheriff of Buckinghamshire in 1552–3, and in 1557-8, and a Member (MP) of the Parliament of England for Bedfordshire in 1559.
+Pigott became High Sheriff of Buckinghamshire in 1552–3, and in 1557-8, and a Member (MP) of the Parliament of England for Bedfordshire in 1559.

-He was married to Katherine Langston, daughter of Christopher Langston, Buckinghamshire.
-They had one son named Thomas Pigott, Justice of the Peace, who became the father of Thomas Pigott (Aylesbury MP).
-He also had a daughter named Elizabeth, who married to Judge John Lloyd.
+He married to Anne Rich, daughter of Sir Richard Rich, 1st Baron Rich, Lord Chancellor of England.